anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

   * Stateful mode
   * Stateless mode

+The advantages and disadvantages of the two modes are presented in {{jr-comp}}.

 A Join Proxy MUST implement both.
 A Registrar MUST implement the stateful mode and SHOULD implement the Stateless mode.

-A mechanism to switch between modes is out of scope of this document.
-It is recommended that a Join Proxy uses only one of these modes at any given moment during an installation lifetime.

-The advantages and disadvantages of the two modes are presented in {{jr-comp}}.

-## Stateful Join Proxy

-In stateful mode, the Join Proxy forwards the DTLS messages to the Registrar.

-Assume that the Pledge does not know the IP address of the Registrar it needs to contact.
-The Join Proxy has been enrolled via the Registrar and learns the IP address and port of the Registrar, by using a discovery mechanism such as described in {{jr-disc}}.
-The Pledge first discovers (see {{jr-disc}}) and selects the most appropriate Join Proxy.
+For a Join Proxy to be operational, the node on which it is running has to be able to talk to a Registrar (exchange UDP messages with it).
+This can happen fully automatically by the Join Proxy node first enrolling itself as a Pledge, and then learning the IP address, the UDP port and the mode(s) (Stateful and/or Stateless) of the Registrar, through a discovery mechanism such as those described in Section 6.
-(Discovery can also be based upon {{RFC8995}} section 4.1).
+Other methods, such as provisioning the Join Proxy are out of scope of this document but equally feasible.

-The Pledge initiates its request as if the Join Proxy is the intended Registrar.
-The Join Proxy receives the message at a discoverable join-port.
+Once the Join Proxy is operational, its mode is determined by the mode of the Registrar.
-The Join Proxy constructs an IP packet by copying the DTLS payload from the message received from the Pledge, and provides source and destination addresses to forward the message to the intended Registrar.
-The Join Proxy stores the 4-tuple array of the messages received from the Registrar and copies it back to the header of the message returned to the Pledge.

-In {{fig-statefull2}} the various steps of the message flow are shown, with 5684 being the standard coaps port.
-The columns "SRc_IP:port" and "Dst_IP:port" show the IP address and port values for the source and destination of the message.
+If the Registrar offers both Stateful and Stateless mode, the Join Proxy MUST use the stateless mode.

+Independent of the mode of the Join Proxy, the Pledge first discovers (see Section 6) and selects the most appropriate Join Proxy.
+From the discovery, the Pledge learns the Join Proxies link-local scope IP address and UDP (join) port.
+This discovery can also be based upon {{RFC8995}} section 4.1.
+If the discovery method does not support discovery of the join-port, then the Pledge assumes the default CoAP over DTLS UDP port (5683).

+## Stateful Join Proxy {#stateful}

+In stateful mode, the Join Proxy acts as a UDP "circuit" proxy that does not change the UDP payload (data octets according to {{RFC768}}) but only rewrites the IP and UDP headers of each packet it receives from Pledge and Registrar.

+The stateful join proxy operates as a 'pseudo' UDP circuit proxy creating and utilizing connection mapping state to rewrite the IP address and UDP port number packet header fields of UDP packets that it forwards between Pledge and Registrar.
+{{fig-statefull2}} depiects how this state is used.

 ~~~~
 +------------+------------+-------------+--------------------------+